Basking shark (Cetorhinus maximus)

 - Young after birth: 1.5-2 m (4 ft 11 in–6 ft 7 in)

 - Lifespan: about 50 years.

 Basking shark – interesting facts

-- Studies conducted in 2003 showed that basking sharks do not hibernate but they are active throughout the year.
+- Studies conducted in 2003 showed that basking sharks do not hibernate but are active throughout the year.
 In winter they swim even 900 meters (3,000 ft) deep to feed on plankton.

 - Despite their large size, basking sharks are very gentle and they are usually non-threatening for humans, unless they are provoked to attack.
 It happens that they swim close to boats and divers without harming them.